arnaudmiribel/streamlit-kickoff-cli/README.md

 # 🎈 `st`: a friendly instructor CLI

-`st` is a CLI that helps you starting a new Streamlit project from the commandl ine
+`st` is a CLI that helps you to quickly start a new Streamlit project from the command line

 ## ✨ How it works